Dalby-cum-Skewsby

-Dalby-cum-Skewsby is a civil parish in the Hambleton district of North Yorkshire, England.
+Dalby-cum-Skewsby is a civil parish in the county of North Yorkshire, England.
 The population of the civil parish taken at the 2011 Census was less than 100.
 Details are included in the civil parish of Brandsby-cum-Stearsby.
 It is situated around 14 mi north of York and comprises the hamlets of Dalby, Skewsby and Witherholm.
 It is part of the group of spring line villages to the south of the Howardian Hills.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

+The name Dalby derives from the Old Norse dalrbȳ meaning 'village in a valley'.
+The name Skewsby derives from the Old Norse skógrsbȳ meaning 'village in a wood' or 'Skogr's village'.

-The church, dedicated to St Peter, is a small stone building in the Norman style.
+St Peter's Church, Dalby, is a small stone building in the Norman style.